microph1/deno-libs/libs/debug/README.md

 # @microphi/debug

 A simple debug logging utility for Deno, inspired by the 'debug' package.
+Features colored output, timestamps, regex namespace matching, and callback support.

 ## Usage